I-69 Ohio River Crossing: Current status

-Work begins on Kentucky approaches
+Kentucky approach

-On June 22, 2022, Kentucky Governor Andy Beshear, Kentucky Transportation Cabinet Secretary Jim Gray, Henderson Mayor Steve Austin, Henderson County Judge/Executive Brad Schneider and Evansville, Indiana, Mayor Lloyd Winnecke broke ground for Phase one of the ORX project.
+On June 22, 2022, Kentucky Governor Andy Beshear, Kentucky Transportation Cabinet Secretary Jim Gray, Henderson Mayor Steve Austin, Henderson County Judge/Executive Brad Schneider, and Evansville, Indiana, Mayor Lloyd Winnecke broke ground for Phase One of the ORX project.
 I-69 ORX Section 1 focuses on improvements in Henderson and extends from KY 425 to US 60.
-It includes an extension of over six miles of I-69, new interchanges with US 41 and US 60 and a reconstructed KY 351 interchange.
-The Kentucky Transportation Cabinet (KYTC) is overseeing the Section 1 project with construction beginning in earnest in mid-2022 and continuing through 2025.
+It included an extension of over six miles of I-69, new interchanges with US 41 and US 60, and a reconstructed KY 351 interchange.
+The Kentucky Transportation Cabinet (KYTC) oversaw the Section 1 project with construction beginning in earnest in mid-2022 and continuing through 2025.
+This segment was opened to traffic on November 8, 2025.

 Future plans

 I-69 ORX Section 2 is a bistate project between Indiana and Kentucky that will complete the I-69 connection from US 60 in Henderson to I-69 in Evansville, which includes the new river crossing.
 Approval of preliminary development from both states came in March 2023.
-Design is expected to begin in 2025 with construction anticipated to begin in 2027 and continue through 2031 at an estimated cost of more than $1.2 billion.
+Design is expected to begin in 2025, with construction anticipated to begin in 2027 and continue through 2031 at an estimated cost of more than $1.2 billion.
 Both states continue to look for opportunities to accelerate that timeline.
 I-69 ORX Section 3 is the bridge approach construction in Indiana.
 Design work and preconstruction activities are underway.
-The Indiana Department of Transportation is overseeing this section and construction is expected to begin in 2024 and end in 2027.
+The Indiana Department of Transportation is overseeing this section, and construction is expected to begin in 2024 and end in 2027.
 In August 2023, Indiana and Kentucky officials announced that they had requested $630 million in funding from the federal government to complete the bridge and the road segments leading up to it.
 Letting for section 3 in Indiana began on November 1, 2023; on November 21, 2023, the state awarded a nearly $202 million contract to ORX Constructors to build their approach bridges and roadway.
 Construction will begin by 2025 with its completion now set for 2026.
 If the federal grant is approved, construction on a four-lane bridge could begin as soon as 2027 and be completed by 2031.